CommonAccord/Cmacc-Org/Doc/G/ABA-HR-Business-MCC/ClauseLibrary01.md

 DisputeResolution.1.Ti=Dispute Resolution Procedures

-DisputeResolution.1.sec=The parties agree that the procedures set forth in this Article shall be the sole and exclusive remedy in connection with any dispute arising in whole or in part from or relating to Articles 1 through 7 or Schedule P [or Schedule Q], whether such dispute involves Buyer, Supplier, or a Representative  (a “Dispute”).
+DisputeResolution.1.sec=The parties agree that the procedures set forth in this Article shall be the sole and exclusive remedy in connection with any dispute arising in whole or in part from or relating to Articles 1 through 7 or Schedule P [or Schedule Q], whether such dispute involves Buyer, Supplier, or a Representative  (a “{DefT.Dispute}”).
 Buyer and Supplier irrevocably waive any right to commence any action in or before any court or governmental authority, except as expressly provided in this Article {DisputeResolution.Xnum}.
 Notwithstanding anything contained herein to the contrary, however, at any point in the proceedings under this Article {DisputeResolution.Xnum}, the parties may agree to engage the services of a neutral facilitator to assist in resolving any Dispute.

 Note=8.2 is optional.